kumararunpathak/file-processor/README.md

-Process the uploade file based on 5 undescore.
+Process the uploaded file based on 5 undescores in the line.

 Required sofware: Node and npm